Last Updated on

 Before I researched this blog post, I did not know that aguaymanto was considered an exotic South American fruit.
 I had seen it in supermarkets all over Germany and did not even realise it came from Peru, despite it being called “Andean berry” in German.

 Aguaymantos are orange, about the size of a small cherry and come covered in a light brown leaf that is shaped like a lantern.
 They are deliciously sweet and sour at the same time and, just like pitahaya, loosely related to kiwis.

 Would you like to know more about what to eat in Peru?
 Check out my ultimate guide to Peruvian food and my guide to desserts in Peru.
+Or take a look at more food around the world.
 Also, if you have tried any of these fruits, I am curious.
 Please leave me a comment and tell me which one is your favourite.